 Oligohydramnios (too little amniotic fluid) slows lung growth, possibly by lung compression or by affecting fetal breathing movements or the volume of fluid within the potential airways and airspaces.

 Studies with real-time ultrasound have confirmed the fetus experiences hiccups; they have been observed as early as 9 weeks of pregnancy (but may not be felt by the mother until much later).
+These hiccups are not harmful and are often a reassuring sign of healthy development.

 One study made 35 two-hour recordings of fetal heart rate and movements and noted 14 periods of hiccups, with an average duration of 3.5 min (range was 1 to 8 minutes).
 The amount of hiccups during those time frames varied from 10 to 21 per minute.

-Although the diaphragm appears to be the main muscle involved, not much is known about the diaphragm's development.
+Although the fetal diaphragm appears to be the main muscle involved, not much is known about the diaphragm's development.
 However, the onset of both hiccups and breathing have been described roughly one to two weeks after its development, therefore an association is likely.

 There are several theories as to why the fetus may experience hiccups (there is no known purpose for hiccups in adults).
 Hiccups during the first half of pregnancy may help force amniotic fluid into the early forming gut, which would potentially assist the development of the gastrointestinal tract.